mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-12-18-color-picker.md

 ### Picking Colors from a Photograph

-Sampling colors with the picker isn't limited to just the ink, fill, and background layers --- you can also sample colors from photos.
-To start you'll want to import an existing image or snap a new one with the camera.
+Sampling colors with the picker tool isn't limited to just the ink, fill, and background layers --- you can also sample colors from photos.
+To start you'll want to import an existing image (or snap a new one with the camera).

 To place a photo on the canvas tap the **camera icon**.
 Importing photos can be done when an idea is first created...